7 Days (2021 film): Plot

 When Ravi asks about the alcohol and meat Rita begs him to not tell her mother.
 He concedes then blurts out that they aren't a good match, pointing out her dishonesty as a reason.
 She explains that her mother pays for her rent in exchange for her participation in the website.

 Ravi tries to make small talk, and then asks Rita if he can clean, saying it relaxes him.
 Finished cleaning, he gets a teasing call from his brothers about being holed in with her.
 He is antsy whereas she is totally relaxed, used to inactivity as she's unemployed.

 Chatting again, Rita admits she's not remotely interested in marriage, whereas Ravi insists he needs to get married before he can have any intimacy.
 He insists he's not boring, describing odd idiosyncrasies of his lab mates.

 Rita gets a call from her lover, who turns out to be married.
 Unable to go for a walk, Ravi shows he's emotional as he describes to her a Bollywood movie.
 Bored, she spikes his Coke with whiskey and, as he's never touched alcohol, it quickly affects him.
 He both tries to do standup and then dance for the first time, but gets sick.

 Sore at Rita the next morning, Ravi blames her for his hangover.
 A short while later, she joins him for an online workout.
 Her mother calls, asking about the date, hoping she didn't divulge her true self, as he couldn't love 'that you'.

 Ravi offers to teach Rita to cook.
-In the process, he is appalled at her process and the end result, but she is pleased.
+In the process, he is appalled at her process and the result, but she is pleased.
 His mother sets him up on a virtual blind date, which Rita coaches him through.
 Ravi finishes the date really happy, but dreams of Rita.